MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 When you make changes to your docs config or the docs directory, especially editing on GitHub directly, it's often useful to have the docs site build and deploy automatically in a remote environment.
 This is provided for free by GitHub.

-This action is setup to do that for MkDocs:
+This action is setup to do that for MkDocs and the Material theme:

 - [deploy-mkdocs](https://github.com/marketplace/actions/deploy-mkdocs) action in marketplace.

-See this implemented in the [workflow](https://github.com/MichaelCurrin/mkdocs-quickstart/blob/master/.github/workflows/main.yml) file of this MkDocs Quickstart project.
+See this implemented in the [workflow](https://github.com/MichaelCurrin/mkdocs-quickstart/blob/master/.github/workflows/docs.yml) file of this MkDocs Quickstart project.